ositaka/soul-healing-decapcms/data/page/home.md

     image: /images/722e5e28-2e1b-4d52-8bdf-a383138a9701.jpg
     title: The Path
     text: >-
-      Now, let your mind wander as we embark on a journey through the path of The Golden Healing.

-      Imagine yourself at a tranquil forest, where a path unfolds before you, bathed in a gentle, guiding light.
-With each step, you move deeper into the woods, following the softly glowing path.\
+      Now, let your mind wander as we embark on a journey.
+Imagine yourself at a tranquil forest, where a path unfolds before you, bathed in a gentle, guiding golden light.
+With each step, you move deeper into the woods and the guiding light grows brilliant.\

       \